stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.drawing/fill/get_on/_index.md

 title: Aspose::Words::Drawing::Fill::get_On method
 linktitle: get_On
 second_title: Aspose.Words for C++ API Reference
-description: How to use get_On method of Aspose::Words::Drawing::Fill class in C++.
+description: 'How to use get_On method of Aspose::Words::Drawing::Fill class in C++.'
 type: docs
 weight: 1000
 url: /cpp/aspose.words.drawing/fill/get_on/